 Prerequisite(s): 6 sem. hrs. of history including HIST 135 or 136, or instructor's consent.
 (3-0 or 3-0) HIST 334 Issues in Canadian Government and Politics (3 sem. hrs.)
 Provides the student with a detailed examination of the political issues that divide and unite Canadians.
 Topics include: discussion of alternative theoretical approaches to Canadian politics; regionalism, citizenship, and political participation; the French- English Cleavage; provincialism versus federalism; aboriginal politics; gender and class issues; the uneasy relationship between the United States and Canada; multiculturalism and bilingualism as key indicators of Canadian political culture; the Executive in Parliament dispute; legislative politics and judicial interpretation; law and constitution.
 NB: Not offered every year.
-See department chair.
-Cross-listed: POLS 334.
+See department Cross-listed: POLS 334.

 Prerequisite(s): 6 sem. hrs. of history including HIST 135 or 136, or instructor's consent.
 (3-0 or 3-0) HIST 335 Development of the Canadian Constitution (3 sem. hrs.)
 A survey of the historical development of the Canadian Constitution from 1867 to the present.
 The search for an amending formula and the patriation of the Constitution.
 The evolving nature of the federation; the Meech Lake Accord; the Charlottetown Accord; the October 26 Referendum; Western demands for major changes to the Senate and other national institutions of the federation, and the unfinished constitutional agenda.
 The profound effect on law and public policy development resulting from the Canadian Charter of Rights and Freedoms.
 NB: Not offered every year.
-See department chair Cross-listed: POLS 335.

-Prerequisite(s): 6 sem. hrs. of history including HIST 135 or 136, or instructor's consent.
-(3-0 or 3-0) HIST 340 Issues in Canadian-First Nations Relations (3 sem. hrs.)
-The history of First Nations in Canada from precontact to the present time.
-Broad economic, social, and political themes that intersect with the history of Canada's original peoples, including early encounters, fur trade economy, governmental policy, missionization, education, reservations, and co-230 sovereignty.
-It surveys the major eras, specifically highlighting the observations and experiences of First Nations in Canada.
-NB: Not offered every year.
 See department chair.
-Cross-listed: POLS 340.

 Prerequisite(s): 6 sem. hrs. of history including HIST 135 or 136, or instructor's consent.
-(3-0 or 3-0) HIST 347 Religion in the U.S.A.
+(3-0 or 3-0) HIST 339 Wilderness, Water and Global Warming: Canadian Environmental History (3 sem. hrs.)
+A thematic case study approach to Canadian Environmental History that highlights the nation's unique reciprocal relationships with nature as illustrated through ideas (Wilderness), material resources (Water) and social/ethical issues (Global Warming).
+Investigates how "natural" elements like climate, topography, plants, animals and diseases have influenced our choices about nature, and how "cultural" content, like "clean/green" energy initiatives, pipeline projects, save the whale campaigns, and fear of climate change, have shaped our perceptions of the places we inhabit.
+Critically engages the ethical decisions we make about the environment that may determine the future we wish to construct as Canadian and global citizens.
+NB: Offered every other year.
+Cross-listed: GENV 312 Prerequisite(s): 6 sem. hrs. of history, or instructor's consent.
+(0-0; 3-0) HIST 347 Religion in the U.S.A.
 (3 sem. hrs.)
 Religious developments in the U.S.A. from the beginning of European settlement to today.
 The relationship between such developments and the political, economic, and social life of the country.
 The Great Awakenings and the Modernist/Fundamentalist controversy.
 NB: Not offered every year.
 See department chair.
-Cross-listed: RELS 377.

 Prerequisite(s): 6 sem. hrs. of history including one of HIST 135, 136; 251, 252, 264; 348; 362 or instructor's consent.
 (3-0 or 3-0) HIST 348 Religion in Canada (3 sem. hrs.)
 Religious developments in Canada from the beginning of European settlement to today.
 The relationship between such developments and the political, economic, and social life of the country.
 NB: Not offered every year.
 See department chair.
-Cross-listed: RELS 378.